Step 1: You

 3. Has it already been reported?

-Check on this map if the leak has already been reported.
+Check our map if the leak has been reported.

 STEP 2: YOU